CardinisCode/cardiniscode.github.io/planning/ACCESSIBILITY_OPTIMISATION_PLAN.md

 ## Accessibility Report - Lighthouse

-I've carried out my first accessibility assessment, using Lighthouse, as of today (04 Oct '25) and there were some wins and some things to work on
+I've carried out my first accessibility assessment, and there were some wins and some things to work on:
 - 📋 Performance: 60%
 - 📋 Accessibility: 74%
 - ✅ Best Practices: 100%